horse-link/contracts.horse.link/README.md

 ### Registry

 The registry contract is a mapping of Vaults and Markets used by the protocol.
 This allows a single source of truth for calling applications and smart contracts.
-It also has the ability to only allow token holds to modify the contracts it registers.
+It also has the ability to only allow token holders to modify the contracts it registers.

 ### Oracle

-The `MarketOracle.sol` contract allows authorised account to set results based on the Market ID and the Proposition ID.
+The `MarketOracle.sol` contract allows authorised accounts to set results based on the Market ID and the Proposition ID.
 The results are either set from a python script `settle.py` in the event of a losing Proposition or by the front end should the user win and claim their profits.
 The market owner is responsible for providing a signed result after the event.

 ## Configuration